-On the other side of sales: Finding the balance between speedy service & sustainability
+On the other side of sales: Finding the balance between speedy service and sustainability

 It’s that time of the year that every retailer waits for, to turn ‘Black’ from ‘Red’!
 We’re referring to the move from the excitement of the Black Friday sales to the season of Holidays and Gifting.